 1. When the AF decides to create an MBS Session, the AF/NEF/MBSF may decide to interact with the PCF based on the local configuration.
 If it does, the procedure continues with step2; otherwise, the procedure continues with step 11.

-2. If the AF/NEF/MBSF receives the Request for location-dependent session from the AF and if there is a need to select the same PCF for the location dependent MBS Sessions, the NEF/MBSF checks whether there is already a PCF serving the MBS session by invoking Nbsf_Management_Discover service by sending an HTTP GET request to the resource "PCF for an MBS Session Bindings" in order to discover whether there is a PCF serving the MBS session with the MBS session ID as described in 3GPP TS 29.521 [22].
+2. If the AF/NEF/MBSF receives the Request for location-dependent session from the AF and if there is a need to select the same PCF for the location dependent MBS Sessions, the NEF/MBSF checks whether there is already a PCF serving the MBS session by invoking Nbsf_Management_Discovery service by sending an HTTP GET request to the resource "PCF for an MBS Session Bindings" in order to discover whether there is a PCF serving the MBS session with the MBS session ID as described in 3GPP TS 29.521 [22].
 In the case that the NEF/MBSF receives a request without an MBS Session ID from the AF, the NEF/MBSF contacts with the MB-SMF to request allocation of a TMGI before the NEF/MBSF contacts with the PCF.

 3. If there is a PCF serving the MBS session, the BSF sends an HTTP "200 OK" with the address of another PCF to AF/NEF/MBSF; otherwise, the BSF returns an HTTP "200 OK" with empty array (i.e. "[ ]" in JSON).